mileweb/docs-content-cdn/docs/recipes/secure-delivery.md

 ### Secret Management
 <span class="badge yellow">ETA: May.
 2021</span>

 As shown in the sections above, access control algorithms using [`secure_link`](</docs/edge-logic/supported-directives.md#secure_link>) or [`eval_func`](</docs/edge-logic/supported-directives.md#eval_func>) usually require a secret key for HMAC generation or encryption.
-Since the portal may be accessible by operators who are not authorized to see those keys, you don't want to expose them in clear text in the Edge Logic.
-The "secret management" feature is created for you to manage and apply secret keys with the least possible amount of exposure.
+Since the portal may be accessible by operators who are not authorized to see those keys, you want to prevent the keys from being exposed in clear text in the Edge Logic.
+The "secret management" feature allows you to manage and apply secret keys with minimal exposure.

 ### Bot Management
-Sometimes, before loading page, you want to make sure the request was made by a human using a browser, instead of a bot or crawler.
-Here is a piece of simple Edge Logic code to prompt the user to click a button to continue:
+Before a page is loaded, there may be times when you want to make sure that a request was made by a human using a browser instead of by a bot or crawler.
+The following Edge Logic code prompts users to click a button to continue:
 ```nginx
 location /protected/ {
     if ($cookie_validated = '') {